 1. Three weeks for books and audiobooks.

-3. One week for DVDs and magazines.
+3. One week for DVDs, video games, and magazines.

 4. Interlibrary loan materials will follow the lending library’s loan periods.

 5. All materials may be renewed twice if there is not a waiting list for the item.

 6. The library Director may establish special loan periods for unique situations, for example for a group book club.